-WITH recent studies suggesting a connection between hearing loss and cognitive decline, people aged over 50 years are being urged to get their hearing checked.
+WITH recent studies suggesting a connection between hearing loss and cognitive decline, people aged over 50 are being urged to have their hearing checked.

 The annual Hearing Awareness Week aims to raise community awareness of hearing impairment and this year’s event from March 3-9 reminds “hearing is precious and fragile.”

 Deafness Forum of Australia chief executive Steve Williamson said the prevalence of hearing loss, often referred to as the hidden or invisible disability, increased with age.